Be Framework FAQ

 4) Integration with Existing Assets

 A. Yes.
-Replace the Use Case layer with Be, and just call becoming(new …Input) from Controllers.
-Gradually organize into immanent/transcendent.
+Replace the Use Case layer with Be and call becoming(new …Input) from Controllers.
+Gradual migration is possible.

 A. Core uses PHP standard + DI (e.g., Ray.Di).
 Integration with Laravel/Symfony etc. is possible via adapters.